Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 No matter what time of year you plan to visit the Hudson Valley, the Number 1 mistake people make is NOT Planning and Researching enough before the trip.

-- Many places in the Hudson Valley are closed for the Winter season (restaurants, historic sites, etc), so that is something that you have to keep in mind before you visit the Hudson Valley.
+• Many places in the Hudson Valley are closed for the Winter season (restaurants, historic sites, etc), so that is something that you have to keep in mind before you venture out to the Hudson Valley.

-- No matter what time of the year you visit the Hudson Valley, some places are not open AT ALL during the week and only welcome visitors on the weekends.
+• No matter what time of the year you explore the Hudson Valley, some places are not open AT ALL during the week and only welcome visitors on the weekends.

-And this may not be what you expected or envisioned when you planned to visit the Hudson Valley.
+And this may not be what you expected or envisioned when you planned to explore that particular area of the Hudson Valley.

 So make sure to check days and times of operation before heading out to your final destination.

-Make sure you check the Weather before you visit the Hudson Valley
+Make sure you check the Weather before your Hudson Valley outing

-The weather is another factor people don’t take into consideration when planning a visit to the Hudson Valley.
+The weather is another factor people don’t take into consideration when getting ready to explore the Hudson Valley.

 With so much to see and do in the Hudson Valley, planning a visit can be overwhelming, but with these 20+ tips, I can assure you that you will be well prepared.